Anukrati0609/write-up-custom/README.md

-# Matrix WriteItUp - Content Writing Competition Platform
+# Matrix Whisper Escape - Content Writing Competition Platform

 A comprehensive web platform for organizing and managing content writing competitions, built with Next.js and Firebase.
 This platform provides a complete solution for registration, submission, voting, and administration of writing competitions.

 ## 🎯 Project Overview

-Matrix WriteItUp is a content writing competition platform developed for Matrix JEC - the skill enhancement community of Jabalpur Engineering College.
+Matrix Whisper Escape is a content writing competition platform developed for Matrix JEC - the skill enhancement community of Jabalpur Engineering College.
 It features user authentication, content submission, voting mechanisms, and administrative controls.

 ## 🚀 Tech Stack